elixir-lang/elixir-lang.github.com/getting-started/protocols.markdown

 6
 ```

-Another useful example is the `String.Chars` protocol, which specifies how to convert a data structure with characters to a string.
+Another useful example is the `String.Chars` protocol, which specifies how to convert a data structure to its human representation as a string.
 It's exposed via the `to_string` function:

 ```elixir
 iex> to_string :hello